 In Play: We shouldn't leave the original meaning of this word behind: "Maxwell will talk about his exuberant hair but to me it is just thick and unkempt."
 The emotional type of exuberance might better be restrained: "Marian Kine was perhaps too exuberant over the invitation to dinner from Phil Anders."

 Word History: Today's word originated in Latin exuberan(t)s "overabundant", the present participle of exuberare "to be overabundant, plentiful, highly fertile".
 This verb was constructed from the preposition-prefix ex "out of, beyond" + uberare "to be fruitful", a verb derived from uber "udder".
 This noun came from a Proto-Indo-European root udhr- found with little change in many Indo-European languages.
-While the [dh] ([d] with a puff of breath) often went to [b] in Latin, it generally appears in other languages as [d] or [t], so we find English udder, German Euter, Greek uthar, and Sanskrit udhar.
-(Let us all now exuberantly thank Susan Lister for suggesting today's exciting Good Word.)
+While the [dh] ([d] with a puff of breath) often went to [b] in Latin, it generally appears in other languages as [d] or [t], so we find English udder, German Euter, Greek outhar, and Sanskrit udhar.
+(Let us all now exuberantly commemorate our long-standing friend, Susan Lister, who suggested today's exciting Good Word before she passed away.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!